hftamer/go-training/README.md

     - `./program delete foo` will delete `foo` if it exists.
 3. encrypt the entries using [bcrypt](https://linuxhint.com/golang-crypto-package/)
 4. handle error conditions gracefully.

-Additionally, your program should have tests that can be run (and pass!) with `go test`.
+5. have tests that can be run (and pass!) with `go test`.
+6. build and install using `go build ./cmd/pmgr` and `go install ./cmd/pmgr`.

 Upon completion of the project, a code review session will be scheduled to review the quality of your final project, review your answers to the `QUESTIONS.md`, and provide constructive feedback to use in your HelloFresh Go coding.